Equality and Inequality Dual

 Kelly Recruitment, Nurturing Futures, People Solved, O’Brien Recruitment usually advertise without including pay and demand pay slips / cost to company from job seekers, potentially discriminating against those who refuse to provide them.

-These unfair labour practices allow employers to assume monopsony power over workers and control how people negotiate their worth in the labour market.
+Unfair labour practices allow employers to assume monopsony power over workers and control how people negotiate professional worth in the labour market.

 Acts and different policies lack coherence and pro-poor direction allowing for unfair wage patterns to be reinforced, usually most damaging for women and black people vulnerable to being coerced into accepting unfair offers.